Security Statement

 Security properties are verified continuously through our automated test suite:

-- 6,855+ total automated tests across all six apps, covering backend resolvers, data access objects, frontend components, and integration flows.
+- Comprehensive automated test suites across all six apps, covering data access, user interfaces, and integration flows.

-- Security-specific test cases: Each app includes tests that specifically verify injection prevention, access control enforcement, license gating, and that destructive operations require appropriate permissions.
+- Security-specific test cases: Each app includes tests that specifically verify security controls, access restrictions, and that sensitive operations require appropriate permissions.

-- Backend and frontend coverage: All apps have separate backend (Node.js/Jest) and frontend (jsdom/Jest) test suites, ensuring both layers are independently verified.
+- Backend and frontend coverage: All apps have separate backend and frontend test suites, ensuring both layers are independently verified.

-clearMocks,resetMocks,restoreMocks) to prevent test state leakage and ensure each case is independently valid.
+- Mocked isolation: Tests use strict isolation practices to prevent interference and ensure each test case is independently valid.

 8. Vulnerability Reporting